Rayoluo/DataStructureByGo/README.md

 # DataStructureByGo
-Implement frequently used data structure with golang.
+Implement frequently used data structure with golang...